The 7 Best Tips and Tricks for Negotiating with Carriers

 4. Know your negotiation strength.

-Truckstop.com’s Rate Mate can tell you the approximate number of trucks heading in and out of your pick-up and drop-off destinations and how many are looking for loads.
-Using the concept of supply and demand, Rate Mate also provides your Broker Negotiation Strength telling you how firm you can afford to be on your rate when the phone starts ringing.
+Truckstop.com’s Rate Insights can tell you the approximate number of trucks heading in and out of your pick-up and drop-off destinations and how many are looking for loads.
+Using the concept of supply and demand, Rate Insights also provides your Broker Negotiation Strength telling you how firm you can afford to be on your rate when the phone starts ringing.